stoversa/sequelizedBurger/README.md

 exit
 ```

-7. Update the connections.js file with your MySQL credentials.
+7. Update the config.json file with your MySQL database credentials.
 Failing to do this will not allow the application to run properly.

 8. Run the application from the command line:
 ```